LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

 ------------------------------------------------------

-.. c:function:: void* ARKStepCreate(ARKRhsFn fe, ARKRhsFn fi, realtype t0, N_Vector y0, SUNContext sunctx)
+.. c:function:: void* ARKStepCreate(ARKRhsFn fe, ARKRhsFn fi, sunrealtype t0, N_Vector y0, SUNContext sunctx)

    This function creates an internal memory block for a problem to be solved using the ARKStep time-stepping module in ARKODE.